Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Cryptographic Standards and QC : Cyber Impact and Risk Assessment

 \subsection{Classic Cryptographic Standards and \gls{QC}: Assessing Cyber Risks}

-Contemporary cryptographic standards rely predominantly on classical algorithms to secure applications and communications across diverse domains.
-Widely used classical cryptographic primitives—symmetric, asymmetric, and hash functions—are increasingly vulnerable to \gls{QC} threats.
-Quantum algorithms such as Shor's~\cite{shor1999polynomial,shor1994algorithms} can efficiently break asymmetric cryptosystems like RSA and ECC, while Grover's~\cite{grover1996fast} algorithm accelerates attacks on symmetric schemes and hash functions.
-This section evaluates these vulnerabilities to provide a foundation for transitioning to quantum-safe cryptography.
+Classical cryptographic primitives (symmetric encryption, asymmetric cryptography, and hash functions) face critical quantum threats.
+Shor's algorithm~\cite{shor1999polynomial,shor1994algorithms} can efficiently break asymmetric cryptosystems including RSA and ECC, while Grover's algorithm~\cite{grover1996fast} accelerates brute-force attacks on symmetric schemes and hash functions.
+The risk is further exacerbated by \gls{HNDL} attacks~\cite{barenkamp2022steal}, where adversaries store encrypted data today to decrypt it once quantum computers become viable.
+This subsection evaluates these vulnerabilities to provide foundation for quantum-safe transition.